Euthenics: Debate, misconceptions and opposition

 The influential historian of education Abraham Flexner questions its scientific value in stating:

-[T]he “science” is artificially pieced together of bits of mental hygiene, child guidance, nutrition, speech development and correction, family problems, wealth consumption, food preparation, household technology, and horticulture.
+[T]he "science" is artificially pieced together of bits of mental hygiene, child guidance, nutrition, speech development and correction, family problems, wealth consumption, food preparation, household technology, and horticulture.
 A nursery school and a school for little children are also included.
-The institute is actually justified in an official publication by the profound question of a girl student who is reported as asking, “What is the connection of Shakespeare with having a baby?”
+The institute is actually justified in an official publication by the profound question of a girl student who is reported as asking, "What is the connection of Shakespeare with having a baby?"
 The Vassar Institute of Euthenics bridges this gap!

-Eugenicist Charles Benedict Davenport noted in his article "Euthenics and Eugenics," reprinted in Popular Science Monthly:
+Eugenicist Charles Benedict Davenport noted in his article "Euthenics and Eugenics", reprinted in Popular Science Monthly:

 Thus the two schools of euthenics and eugenics stand opposed, each viewing the other unkindly.
 Against eugenics it is urged that it is a fatalistic doctrine and deprives life of the stimulus toward effort.
 Against euthenics the other side urges that it demands an endless amount of money to patch up conditions in the vain effort to get greater efficiency.
 Which of the two doctrines is true?

 The thoughtful mind must concede that, as is so often the case where doctrines are opposed, each view is partial, incomplete and really false.
 The truth does not exactly lie between the doctrines; it comprehends them both.

 [...]
 [I]n the generations to come, the teachings and practice of euthenics [...] [may] yield greater result because of the previous practice of the principles of eugenics.

-Along similar lines argued psychologist and early intelligence researcher Edward L. Thorndike some two years later for an understanding that better integrates eugenic study:The more rational the race becomes, the better roads, ships, tools, machines, foods, medicines and the like it will produce to aid itself, though it will need them less.
+Along similar lines, Edward L. Thorndike, a psychologist and early intelligence researcher, argued some two years later for an understanding that better integrates eugenic study:

+The more rational the race becomes, the better roads, ships, tools, machines, foods, medicines and the like it will produce to aid itself, though it will need them less.
 The more sagacious and just and humane the original nature that is bred into man, the better schools, laws, churches, traditions and customs it will fortify itself by.
 There is no so certain and economical a way to improve man's environment as to improve his nature.